 Who pays for closing costs?

-In a conventional sale, both the buyer and seller pay for closing costs.
-However, while buyers have to bear expenses related to the mortgage loan, sellers must undertake real estate commissions for the buyer’s and seller’s agents.
+In a conventional sale, the buyer and seller pay closing costs.
+However, while buyers have to bear expenses related to the mortgage loan, sellers must undertake real estate commissions for the buyers’ and sellers’ agents.

 Who pays for closing costs in a cash home deal?

 The buyers cover all expenses in a cash home deal, including closing costs and title insurance expenses.
-At Sell House Fast MKE, we’ll buy your house and manage all related expenses.
-As a seller, you have nothing to do except sign on the dotted line at the appointed date and time.
+We’ll buy your house at Sell House Fast MKE and manage all related expenses.
+You have nothing to do as a seller except sign on the dotted line at the appointed date and time.